apschauhan210/summerhack-Technocrats/README.md

 # summerhacks-Technocrats
-Deployed at netify, can be view here https://bugbusters-technocrats.netlify.app/
+Deployed at netlify, can be view here https://bugbusters-technocrats.netlify.app/